unibo-spe/spe-slides/content/03-internal-dsls/_index.md

     * Functions with receiver as configuration blocks
     * Member extensions to control scope
     * Reuse by inheritance
-    * Receiver "leakage" via annotations
+    * Prevent receiver "leakage" via annotations

 ---